top of page

 The Importance of Florida Healthcare Surrogates and Advance Healthcare Directives

-AVERAGE COST OF MEDICAL POWER OF ATTORNEY OR LIVING WILL WITH A LAWYER AT OUR FIRM
+AVERAGE COST OF MEDICAL OR LIVING WILL AT THE LAW OFFICES OF CAROLINA NUNEZ, P.A.

 BASED ON INHERITANCE VALUE AND COMPLEXITY

-Estimated flat-rate cost per document cost for a Florida Advanced Medical Directive / Healthcare Surrogate with the attorney:
+Estimated flat-rate cost per document cost for Florida medical legal documents with Attorney Carolina Nunez:

 $300.00 - $500.00

-To effectively transfer real estate property, such as your homestead, it is recommend to consider a Florida Lady Bird deed option.
+• To effectively transfer real estate property, it is recommend to consider a Florida Lady Bird deed option.

 $950.00 - $3,999.00